No charges in Pennsylvania discarded-ballots case

 “After a thorough investigation conducted by the FBI and prosecutors from my office, we have determined that there is insufficient evidence to prove criminal intent on the part of the person who discarded the ballots,” Acting U.S. Attorney Bruce Brandler, a career prosecutor, said in a news release.

-“Therefore, no criminal charges will be filed and the matter is closed,” he said,
+“Therefore, no criminal charges will be filed and the matter is closed,” he said.

 President Donald Trump repeatedly brought up the nine ballots as he pressed groundless claims of election fraud, including two mentions during the first presidential debate.
 Brandler’s predecessor, Dave Freed, a Trump nominee who recently stepped down ahead of the change in administrations, has said that seven of the ballots were cast for Trump.
 The other two had been resealed.